Real Madrid vs. Grenada – Match Report – February 6, 2022

 He changed the panorama with his dedication, infecting the rest so that it was not wasteful.
 Installed in the rival field, they annulled a Granada that could only defend, With speed, associations arrived inside that gradually brought Ancelotti’s team closer to the goal.
 It was about time.

 Rodrygo, still unpublished in the League, looked for him without success, and Asensio threw the team behind him.
-He despaired when Maximiano took a tight one to the post, unleashed when he invented a magical left foot to the net.
-‘Carletto’ had already had to resort to Hazard and Jovic who entered plugged in, wanting to show that they suffer an injustice.
+He despaired when Maximiano took a tight one off the post, unleashed when he concocted a magical left foot into the net.
+He had already had to resort to ‘Carletto’ to Hazard and Jovic who entered plugged in, wanting to show that they suffer an injustice.
 After a corner, in a rebound that left the ball to Raba, Militao’s pressure caused it to be stolen and the ball was left dead to a long shot specialist.

 Real Madrid had managed to get through a game without two essential players, had felt helpless and ended up feeling relieved that they had taken an important step.
 With the wind in his favor he was able to increase the distance, Asensio signing a deserved double, but that was the least of it.
 With trade the trouble passed.